ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Certified Court Interpreter

 A person who has passed an examination to assess competency to interpret during court proceedings in the US.
-Although the requirements for certification of court interpreters vary according to the jurisdiction, they generally do not demand a high level of competence.
+Although the

 Spanish: intérprete oficial, períto intérprete